hashicorp/terraform/website/source/docs/enterprise/state/resolving-conflicts.html.md

 ---
-title: "Resolving Conflicts in Atlas Remote State"
+layout: "state"
+page_title: "State: Resolving Conflicts"
+sidebar_current: "docs-enterprise-state-resolving"
+description: |-
+  Resolving conflicts with remote states.
 ---

-# Resolving Conflicts in Atlas Remote State
+# Resolving Conflicts in Remote States

 Resolving state conflicts can be time consuming and error prone, so it's important to approach it carefully.

-There are several tools provided by Atlas to help resolve conflicts and fix remote state issues.
+There are several tools provided by Terraform Enterprise to help resolve conflicts and fix remote state issues.
 First, you can navigate between state versions in the changes view of your environment (after toggling on the remote state checkbox) and view plain-text differences between